Mohammed-Al-Saadi/SRP-Auth/README.md

 It was created by following and adapting concepts from the **Nimbus SRP** and **Thinbus SRP** libraries, with several internal tweaks and simplifications for clarity and modern TypeScript use.

 ⚠️ **Important Note:**
-Although this code is inspired by Nimbus and Thinbus SRP, it is **not binary compatible** with their official server or client implementations.
+Although this code is inspired by Nimbus and Thinbus SRP, it is not binary compatible with their official server or client implementations.
-This means that values such as `A`, `B`, `x`, `v`, `M1`, `M2`, etc., produced by this version will **not interoperate** directly with those libraries.
-The padding, hashing, and concatenation rules have been adjusted for simplicity and consistency within this implementation only.
+Values such as A, B, x, v, M1, M2, etc., produced by this implementation will not interoperate with those libraries.
+The padding, hashing, and concatenation rules have been intentionally adjusted for simplicity and internal consistency within this implementation only.

----
+## ⚠️⚠️⚠️⚠️⚠️This project is provided for learning and educational purposes.
+Do not use it in production systems.

 ### ⚠️ Compatibility Warning